 - ground chicken or turkey

-The next step is combining the cooked meats with the soffrito.
-Mix the ingredients together thoroughly.
+The next step is to combine the cooked meats with the soffrito.
+Mix the ingredients thoroughly.
 Add the tomatoes and milk to the pan and bring to a boil.

 Reduce the heat to a simmer and allow to cook for 3-4 hours.